medic/cht-interoperability/README.md

 A first version of the project can be found in the [chis-interoperability](https://github.com/medic/chis-interoperability) repository.

-### Interoperability

-Interoperability is the ability of health information systems to work together, even if they weren’t specifically designed to work together.
-With interoperability, patient information can be seen, exchanged, and used across different platforms.
-This is different from _integration_ which requires custom development to connect two specific systems together.

-Interoperability is the best practice for health systems because it allows information from one system to be shared with one or more other systems with no additional development.

 #### Components

 The components and reference information for interoperability used in this project are: